last updated: 14 April 2025

 Where do we go from here & decisions

-The easy town books are my main work, and when the Views from around the universe grew, it was only a matter of time before they would slip into the main stories.
+The easy town books are my main work, and when the Views from around the universe grew, it was only a matter of time before the universe would slip into the main stories.

-The following is an exclusive extract from the unpublished third part of book 3, where the Views from around the universe are included in the story for the first time.
+The following is an extract from the third part of book 3, where the Views from around the universe are included in the story for the first time.

 This extract is particularly interesting for this website because it adds some thoughts on attack, the.